Toomulla, Queensland: Geography

 Toomulla is approximately 47 km north-east of Townsville, Queensland, Australia.

 Located 2 km north of the Bruce Highway, Toomulla is considerably more isolated than that of its surrounding beachside suburbs of Balgal Beach to the north and Toolakea to the south.

 History

+The town was named in 1956.
+The name Toomulla is an Aboriginal word from the Belyando River district meaning throwing stick.